jjcurtin/lectures_other/2021/TedX/overview.md

 # Titles

-Digital Disruptive Change .....
+**Digital Disruptive Change: Promise, Progress, and Pitfalls for Mental Healthcare**

+**Digital Disruptions in Mental Healthcare: Promise, Progress, and Pitfalls**

+**Digital Disruptions: Promise, Progress, and Pitfalls for Mental Healthcare**

-Digital Disruptions in Mental Health Services:  Opportunities and Obstacles in the 21st Century
+…Opportunities and Obstacles in the 21st Century

-Digital Disruptions in Mental Health Services:  Opportunities and Obstacles for 21st Century Mental Health Care
+….Opportunities and Obstacles for 21st Century Mental Health Care

-Digital Disruptions in Mental Health Services:  New Opportunities and Obstacles for Mental Healthcare

 ...Problems, Promise, Potential, Pitfalls, Prescriptions....

-1984 meets the 21st Century: The Promise, Pitfalls and Prescriptions of Digital Therapeutics for Mental Illness

 1984 meets the 21st Century: Promise, Pitfalls and Prescriptions for Digital Mental Healthcare

 # Brief Abstract

+Treatment options for
 ## Key Points

 1. The Current Mental Healthcare System